 Frittata Della Nonna

-“My Nonna (grandmother) made this frittata in Italy as a child and teen, and they often ate it for brunch after church, slightly cooled, with toast spread with ricotta and fresh coffee grounds.
+“My Nonna (grandmother) made this frittata in Italy for brunch after church, slightly cooled, alongside ricotta toast sprinkled with fresh coffee grounds.
 You can add any variation of veggies and cheeses; that’s a big reason I love it!” –Recipe author

 Ingredients